nvdla/doc/doc/vp_fpga.rst

 Generate Vivado IP
 --------------------------

-Before generate NVDLA AFI, users need to generate some Xilinx Vivado IP which is used in AWS *"FPGA Developer AMI"*.
+Before generate NVDLA AFI, users need to generate some necessary Xilinx Vivado IP in AWS EC2 instance.

 .. note::
    * You need to access the AWS EC2 instance from GUI machine to use Xilinx tool.